-True Crime: The Bizarre Conviction of Lindy Chamberlain, an Innocent Woman
+True Crime: The Conviction of Lindy Chamberlain.
+An Innocent Woman?

 Exoneration may not always be enough to convince people that a convicted person is indeed innocent.
 Despite overwhelming evidence, doubters can still hold onto the notion the accused must have done it because it’s disconcerting to think our modern justice systems can condemn the innocent and protect the guilty.
 Lindy Chamberlain knows all about that.
 Even when the case against her fell apart, half of Australians still believed she murdered her newborn daughter.
 Even to this day, some people hold onto the notion that she's guilty.